 - Now, pour olive oil in to cover.

 - Then put the filled trays in the freezer.
 Once solid, remove the frozen cubes, and store in a Ziploc bag or other freezer safe container for up to 6 months.

 - When ready to use, simply add the amount of herbs required by a recipe straight into a skillet or thaw first if adding to a cold dish like pasta salad.

 This method works well with any soft herb such as parsley, coriander, fennel, thyme, or oregano.
 Herbs like rosemary – which are woodier – still work, however their texture in the final food is sometimes a bit lumpy and woody.

 When you need some fresh basil in you cooking, just grab an ice cube or two and whack it in.
 Delicious fresh basil flavour all year round.

 How do you preserve extra herbs?
-I’m thinking of trying dehydrating and freeze drying, and would love to get one of those fancy freeze dry machines (but they cost soooo much!).
+I’m thinking of trying dehydrating and freeze drying and would love to finally get around to doing it in the freeze dryer.